Chicago Breast Augmentation at MAE Plastic Surgery

 This implant position can be used when a woman has enough breast tissue to cover the desired breast implant.
 It’s also necessary to use this pocket for women who have a misshapen (tubular) breast.
 Subglandular augmentation may not be recommended for women with naturally small breasts.

 Submuscular Implant Placement

-With this option, the placement of the implant is under the pectoral muscle.
+With this option, the implant is added under the pectoral muscle.
 This can be an advantage if you don’t have enough natural breast tissue because it’s better at camouflaging the implants for a more natural look.

-Often, there is less rippling and fewer palpable edges of the implant with this placement.
-The healing time, on the other hand, is slightly longer and more painful with this placement option.
+Often, there is less rippling and fewer visible edges of the implant with this placement.
+The healing time, on the other hand, is slightly longer.

 Breast Implants Recovery